-If your child requires support beyond the £6,000 provided by the school's own budget, the SENCO or teacher may suggest that your child be put forward for either a STAR (Short Term Additional Resource) or a COSA (Consideration Of Statutory Assessment).
+If your child requires support beyond the £6,000 provided by school's own budget, the SENCO or teacher may suggest that your child be put forward for either a STAR (XXX) or a COSA (Consideration Of Statutory Assessment).
 These options will be explained to you and cannot be carried out without your input and consent.
 If successful, this will give your child access to additional funding and therefore, additional targeted support to help your child achieve their potential.

-• Early Help Assessments -
+Early Help Assessments -